 The children will have time each class to play outside, weather permitting.
-Outside play will be canceled if it is raining or, for the 2AM, 3AM and 3PM classes, if the temperature is below -10° (including the wind-chill), or for the JK and SK classes if the temperature is below -12° (including the wind-chill).
+Outside play will be canceled if it is raining or, for the 2AM and 3AM classes, if the temperature is below -10° (including the wind-chill), or for the JK and SK classes if the temperature is below -12° (including the wind-chill).
 The teachers will check the weather, as stated on The Weather Network, at 8:00 AM and 12:15 PM respectively.
 At that time a decision will be made whether to cancel outside play and a note will be posted on the Facebook page in the event of cancellation.
-On days where there are special events planned (e.g, Halloween, December Holidays, Valentine's Day, Mother's Day, picture day) outside play may be canceled and teachers will inform parents via the Facebook page.
+On days where there are special events planned (e.g., Halloween, December

+Holidays, Valentine's Day, Mother's Day, picture day) outside play may be canceled.

-Please ensure that your child(ren) are dressed appropriately for the weather.
+Please ensure that your child(ren) is dressed appropriately for the weather.
 Snow pants, hats, boots, and mittens are a must in winter.
 In the fall and the spring, it is strongly suggested that your children have splash pants, as the playground can be wet and windy.
 Please ensure that all clothing, including boots, is labeled with your child's name.